SPOTLIGHT ON SONGWRITERS

 SCOTT B. BOMAR

 is a Grammy nominee and former staff songwriter at Sony/ATV music publishing who switched gears to become a researcher, reissues producer, and award-winning author.
-He now works as Senior Director of the book publishing arm of the global music company BMG.
+Today, he's the Senior Director of the book publishing arm of the global music company BMG.
 A Nashville native, Scott now lives in L.A.

 is a musician, producer, and platinum-selling songwriter who has found success with Lauren Daigle, Jordan Feliz, Sherrie Austin, and many others.
 He has won multiple ASCAP awards and co-wrote four songs on Daigle's Grammy-winning Look Up Child album, which debuted in the Top 5 on the Billboard 200.